 PS5 review: price and release date

 - PS5 release date: Out now (released on November 12/19, 2020)

 - PS5 price: $499.99 / £449.99 / AU$749.95

 - PS5 Digital Edition price: $399.99 / £359.99 / AU$599.95

-The PS5 release date in North America, Australia, Japan, South Korea and New Zealand is November 12, 2020, which is just two days after the release of its next-gen rivals, the Xbox Series X and Xbox Series S. For the rest of the world, the console became available one week later on November 19.
+The PS5 was released in North America, Australia, Japan, South Korea, and New Zealand on November 12, 2020.
+It came two days after the release of Microsoft’s new-gen consoles, the Xbox Series X and Xbox Series S. For the rest of the world, the console became available one week later on November 19.

-That's more than the launch price of the PS4 and PS4 Pro, which both came in at $399.99, but they arrived seven and four years ago respectively now, and you're getting a generational leap in hardware here for only a few hundred more.
-It's still expensive, don't get us wrong, but the jump in price does feel warranted for what you’re getting here.
+The PS5 is more expensive than the launch price of the PS4, PS4 Slim, and PS4 Pro, which both came in at $399.99, but they arrived seven and four years ago respectively now, and you're getting a generational leap in hardware here for $100 more.
+The PS5 is still expensive, don't get us wrong, but the jump in price does feel warranted for what you’re getting.

 - Huge for a modern gaming console